matheusgomesms/cav-road-typology/README.md

 [![License: ODbL](https://img.shields.io/badge/Data%20License-ODbL-brightgreen.svg)](https://opendatacommons.org/licenses/odbl/)
 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/Code%20License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 This project provides a complete pipeline for downloading, processing, and analyzing how current road infrastructure is ready to support Connect and Automated Vehicles (CAVs), using data from OpenStreetMap (OSM) and Mapillary.
-It download road network from OSM, enriches it with traffic sign data from Mapillary, performs a *k*-Prototypes clustering to identify street types, and generates statistical reports and visualizations based on the results.
+It downloads road network from OSM, enriches it with traffic sign data from Mapillary, performs a *k*-Prototypes clustering to identify street types, and generates statistical reports and visualizations based on the results.

 This repository is a companion to our academic research.
 We aim for full reproducibility, so that is the reason we are including our full results here as well.
 For a detailed explanation of the methodology, cluster definitions, and findings, please refer to our paper: